Wang Zelong to Miranda Qu: Meet 10 of the youngest billionaires in Asia

 Miranda Qu established her own company, Xiaohongshu, in 2013, with Charlwin Mao.
 A social e-commerce app for beauty, fashion, lifestyle and travel, her company has seen meteoric growth ever since its inception.

 One of the world’s largest lifestyle platforms, the company completed a funding round led by Alibaba and Tencent in November 2021.
-Post this, it has reached a valuation of over USD 20 billion (INR 165065 crores approx).
+Post this, it has reached a valuation of over USD 20 billion.

-Qu is currently the tenth-richest female billionaire in Asia with a net worth of around USD 1.8 billion (INR 14855 crores approx).
+Qu is currently the tenth-richest female billionaire in Asia with a net worth of around USD 1.8 billion.

 (Net worth according to Forbes’ The World’s Real-time Billionaires list, as of 10 March 2023)